tuvo1106/aws-primer/certified_solutions_architect.md

 Snowball Edge features and limitations:

-- LCD diplay (shipping information and other functionality).
+- LCD display (shipping information and other functionality).
 - Can undertake local processing and edge-computing workloads.
 - Can use in a cluster in groups of 5 to 10 devices.
 - Three options for device configurations: